-- A doctoral infectious disease epidemiology, global health, or related field - 2.
-Expertise in household and facility level survey development and data analysis - 3.
-Experience managing and mentoring junior staff members - A consistent and significant track record of attracting research grant income, including salary recovery, from major research funders (PI, co-PI or leadership within a large proposal such as workpackage lead). - 4.
-A track record of contributions as lead and co-author to peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years that are at least internationally excellent4. - Proven ability to work independently, as well as collaboratively as part of a research team, including experience of supervising and supporting junior researchers and non-academic staff and proven ability to meet research deadlines. - An understanding of the strategies for improving equity and inclusion in research and/or learning and teaching. - 7.
-Some experience of doctoral degree
+- A doctoral degree in in a relevant topic such as epidemiology, infectious diseases or public health - 2.
+Experience in conducting epidemiological or clinical research in infectious diseases and/or maternal/child health with evidence of contributions to research grant applications or other evidence of strong academic capability - A consistent and significant track record of attracting research grant income, including salary recovery, from major research funders (PI, co-PI or leadership within a large proposal such as workpackage lead) or in government funded public health. - 4.
+A track record of contributions as lead and co-author to peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years that are at least internationally excellent4. - Proven ability to work independently, as well as collaboratively as part of a research team, including experience of supervising and supporting junior researchers and non-academic staff and proven ability to meet research

-3 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders
+$^{^3}$ i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders